 After about a year in the kitchen, Nichole moved to be a Site Coordinator for COTS.
 This is the person you typically see at the front desk when you enter the shelter.
 Continuing to grow in her career, Nichole came into the role of COTS’ Care Manager, which she still holds today.
 She has been a wonderful Care Manager for COTS for about two years and is still passionate about helping clients.
 As she states, “I am really looking forward to staying with COTS for as long as possible.
 I’m very excited about upcoming programs, seeing the changes from the strategic plan, and I rejoice every time some of our clients get housed”.

 Nichole continues to lead with compassion, understanding that our clients, like many people, may struggle with mental health or substance abuse, but they do not have the luxury of going through their struggles in a safe and private home.
 She understands that many people do not ask for help for fear that no one will understand and rejoices when she gets to work with people willing to make changes and ask for the help they need.
 Nichole wants everyone to know, “You are human.
-We do understand and we’re going to help you get to where you want to be.”
+We do understand, and we’re going to help you get to where you want to be.”
 She only hopes that afterward, her clients will continue to make good decisions for themselves.

 Thank you, Nichole, for being a part of the COTS crew for four years and counting.
 We appreciate all that you do!